 Thank you as ever, so much, for your kind support and interest in everything we are doing.

 P.S.
 If you’d like to read, or even watch, he speech I made at Saturday’s Winter Ball at the Tower of London, where we launched the Nigeria initiative, you can do so here.
 A huge thank you to everyone who gave so generously on the night - your kindness means that we have already raised over £21,000 specifically towards the launch of this work.

-For an update on our Girls Speak Out Appeal with dedicated news and stories from the field, click here.
+For an update on our work with news and stories from the field.